 Head of Primary: Mrs Nihal Amin

-Head of Early Years (EYFS & Key Stage 1): Ms Yasmine Halawa
+Head of Early Years (EYFS & Key Stage 1) & Sports Director: Ms Yasmine Halawa

-Head of Teaching and Learning Early Years: Ms Enas ElGamil
+Assistant Head – Teaching & Learning Early Years: Ms Enas ElGamil

 Head of Teacher Development (Primary): Ms Semran Tossoun